Expedition of Dumat al-Jandal

 The Expedition of Dumat al-Jandal is an early Muslim expedition which took place in August or September of 626 AD.

-According to Indian biographer of Muhammad, Safiur Rahman Mubarakpuri, Dumat al-Jandal is located at about a distance of fifteen days' march from Medina and five from Damascus.
+According to Indian biographer of the Islamic prophet Muhammad, Safiur Rahman Mubarakpuri, Dumat al-Jandal is located at about a distance of fifteen days' march from Medina and five from Damascus.
 According to historian William Montgomery Watt, it is 500 miles from Medina.

 Invasion

 According to The Sealed Nectar, after a six-month lull of military activities, Muhammad received intelligence that some tribes, in the vicinity of Dumat Al-Jandal, on the borders of Syria, were involved in highway robbery and plundering, and were on their way to muster troops and raid Medina itself.
 He immediately appointed Siba‘ bin ‘Arfatah Al-Ghifari to dispose the affairs of Medina during his absence, and set out at the head of a thousand Muslims, a man named Madhkur, from Banu Udhrah, was his guide.

 On their way to Dumat Al-Jandal, they used to march by night and hide by day, so that they might take the enemy by surprise.
 When they drew near their destination, the Muslims discovered that the highway men had moved to another place, so they captured their cattle and shepherds.
 Muhammad stayed there for 5 days during which he dispatched expeditionary forces to hunt for the enemy personnel but they detected none.
 He made a treaty with ‘Uyainah bin Hisn while returning to Medina.